 I love having homework during lockdown.
 This podcast gives me movies to watch, I never would have thought of.
 My only two complaints are that some of the movies they talk about aren’t easy to find on streaming sites and they haven’t posted in awhile.
 But I still love it, also it kind of feels like a supergroup - since Karina and Nate host two of my favorite podcasts outside of this.

-Rephonic pulls reviews for It's the Pictures that Got Small from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for It's the Pictures that Got Small from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.